List of Tales of Arcadia characters: Toby Domzalski

 A main character of Trollhunters.
 Tobias "Toby" Domzalski is Jim's best friend and confidant.
 Dorky and excitable, he fully embraces the secret world of trolls and aids Jim in his quests.
 His weapon of choice is a warhammer.
-In Trollhunters: Rise of the Titans, however, he dies to save his best friend, and Jim makes a risky choice of turning back time to the first episode of Trollhunters, but this time, Toby is the Trollhunter.
+In Trollhunters: Rise of the Titans, he sacrificed himself to save his best friend, and Jim makes the decision to turn back time to the first episode of Trollhunters, resulting in Toby taking on the titular role of Trollhunter.

+Son of Ralph Domzalski and Mrs. Domzalski (Both Dead), Grandson of Nancy Domzalski.